-You can also have a look at the following map for some of the featured experiences.
-Each of the contact bubbles and tour pages on TourTheTropics.com will send an enquiry directly to the lodge owner of the particular tour.
+Note that each of the contact bubbles and tour pages on TourTheTropics.com will send an inquiry direct to the lodge owner for the particular tour.

 Best Jungle Lodges near Puerto Maldonado, Peru

-From Puerto Maldonado, you have access to two fantastic protected areas, the Tambopata National Reserve and Manu National Park – the largest and most pristine National Park in Peru.
+From Puerto Maldonado, you have access to two fantastic protected areas, the Tambopata National Reserve and Manu National Park.

 Best Jungle Lodges for Manu National Park